easyparcel/nextgen-integration-doc/AppHub/shopify/shopify_set_dimension.md

 #### Step 10: After filling all fields, save them.
 <img width="1265" height="648" alt="Screenshot 2026-02-25 at 10 48 28 AM" src="https://github.com/user-attachments/assets/06014ab2-a1b4-480d-85ad-194033112f93" />

 #### Note: If you do not set the dimensions on Shopify, EasyParcel portal will automatically assign the default dimensions (10 cm for width, height, and length) when you want to proceed with fulfillment after you import the orders to EasyParcel portal.
-You may need to manually update the dimensions afterward if necessary.
+You may need to manually update the dimensions if necessary.
 <img width="1280" height="714" alt="Screenshot 2026-02-25 at 10 58 28 AM" src="https://github.com/user-attachments/assets/50b51f5b-5ab0-4ba6-a148-7316bd6a4c65" />